 Fragment Threshold: It determines whether packets will be fragmented and at what size.
 On an 802.11 wireless LAN, packets exceed the fragmentation threshold are fragmented, i.e., split into, smaller units suitable for the circuit size.
 On the other hand, packets smaller than the specified fragmentation threshold value are not fragmented.

 DTIM: Specifies the Deferred Traffic Indicator Map (DTIM) period.
-This value determines at which interval the AP will send the next
+This value determines at which interval the AP will send its broadcast traffic.
+The default value is 3.